Prevent Snorkel Mask Fogging – The Solution

 You can prevent snorkel mask fogging; it is not difficult to stop, and it is important for enjoyment.
-Because how many times have you found yourself snorkeling along and realized you were cranking your head to the side to try and see out of the one spot on your snorkel mask that wasn't foggy?
-What a pain.
+How many times have you found yourself snorkeling along and realized you were cranking your head to the side to try and see out of the one spot on your snorkel mask that wasn’t foggy?
+It is very annoying.

 Well, it does not have to be that way.
 If you do things right you should rarely have any fogging in your mask, just crystal clear vision.

 You may be surprised to learn that the number one reason for a foggy mask is a dirty mask.
 The moisture forming inside your mask has to attach to something.
 That something is dirt specks and oils.
 Moisture cannot easily attach on a very clean mask.
 With a clean mask the moisture sheets down and collects at the bottom instead of fogging.

 Moisture also can attach to the microscopic imperfections in the glass.
 That is why anti-fog, baby shampoo or spit works to prevent snorkel mask fogging.
 They act as surfactants that reduce the surface tension of the condensing water, making it less likely to cling to the glass.

 Note: Our suggestions come from hands-on experience.
 We hope you find them helpful.
 You can help us if you purchase from the links below.
 We may make a small commission, from Amazon or other companies, at no extra cost to you.